poojamohite0203/aurora-leadership-copilot/LEARNING_LOG.md

     ### Code Snippets / Commands
         sqlite3 aurora.db "DELETE FROM weekly_report;"
 - Types of Guardrails
-    1. Output Format Validation
+    1. Output Format Validation -- "Implemented"
         Ensure the LLM output is valid JSON (if expected).
         Check that required fields (like "summary") are present and are strings, not objects.
         Fallback to a default message or retry if validation fails.
-    2. Content Length & Completeness
+    2. Content Length & Completeness -- "Implemented"
         Set minimum and maximum length for the summary to avoid empty or excessively long outputs.
         Check for truncation (e.g., summary ending with "...") and handle accordingly.
-    3. Content Safety
+    3. Content Safety -- "Implemented"
         Scan for PII (personally identifiable information) or sensitive data leaks.
         Filter profanity, hate speech, or unsafe content using a content moderation library or API.
-    4. Prompt Injection & Hallucination Mitigation
+    4. Prompt Injection & Hallucination Mitigation -- "Implemented"
         Sanitize user inputs before including them in prompts.
         Detect and handle hallucinated facts (e.g., summary claims that don't match input data).
     5. Retry & Fallback Logic
         Retry LLM call if output is invalid or empty.
         Fallback to a template-based summary if LLM fails repeatedly.
-    6. Logging & Monitoring
+    6. Logging & Monitoring -- "Implemented"
         Log all LLM prompts and responses for auditing and debugging.
         Alert on repeated failures or suspicious outputs.
     7. Rate Limiting & Abuse Prevention